bartbes/love-misc-libs/LUBE/docs.md

 	Set an option for this socket.
 	* option: One of:
 		* "broadcast": Allow connectivity with broadcast addresses, may fail.
+* *client.handshake*
+	Used in connect/disconnect messages, should match the server's.
+	**WARNING**: The handshake shouldn't occur in normal (other) messages.

 ### <a id="clientcb"/> Callbacks ###